snmoore/doodles-cpp/README.md

 ## circular_buffer
 A circular buffer (or ring buffer) using an array

+## compound_words
+Find the longest compound word in a list that is a concatenation of other words in the list

 ## count_bits
 Count the number of bits set in a 32-bit word